 In addition to being grounded in a person-centred approach, I have experience of working with a number of different models and theories in a variety of clinical settings.
 At times, I find these are helpful when working with specific issues - particularly for child sexual abuse, complex trauma, domestic abuse including coercive control, and addictions.
 My work also incorporates an understanding of social psychology from my doctorate in psychology and behavioural science, which gives me an appreciation of the familial, social, cultural and environmental factors that impact people.
 This is counter to the dominant medical model that places the cause of disorder within the individual.
 I see people as behaving entirely normally to abnormal circumstances and understand that much of their distress is an understandable reaction to things that have happened to them or have been done to them.
 I create a safe environment for exploration of these events and I have much experience in helping people to process trauma of all kinds and work with the inner child to make connections between the past and present and encourage self-parenting, self-sufficiency and self-care.
-I know how we are connected to everything around us and have a systemic understanding of how we operate in the world.
+I acknowledge that we are connected to everything around us and I adopt a systemic understanding of how we operate in the world.
 I feel the connection to a universal energy and the healing power of nature.
-I draw on ancient healing practices of yoga and meditation to connect us to our intuition about what is good for us and what is harmful to us.
+I draw on ancient healing practices of tantra, yoga, mindfulness and meditation.
+My way of being in the world helps me to develop and trust my intuition and make me a highly intuitive practitioner.
+I can help you too - to connect to your intuition about what is helpful to you and what is harmful.
 You have all the resources you need inside of you and I see it as my job to create the right environment for you to access those.

 I work in private practice in London and Nottingham - click on those locations for availability and fees.
 I also work from Bedford and by Skype, and offer walk & talk therapy in outdoor spaces.
 Additionally, I offer intensive therapy over weekends in peaceful countryside and coastal locations - and in Bedford , which is just north of London.
 Working intensively can be helpful to make a start on long-term work if you have a big story that you need to tell when the weekly 50 minute therapy hour doesn't get you far.
 This is well-suited to clients who have experienced abuse and/or trauma and, also, reflects the type of ongoing recovery therapy and support that is usual in residential treatment centres for a range of addictions (e.g., drugs/alcohol/food/sex).
 I have worked as a therapist on both prison drug rehabilitation programmes and in high-end residential addiction treatment centres.
 I can offer you a secure container within which to explore what is going on for you and ensure that we gently close and contain anything that is opened up, so that you leave safely.
 My weekend prices start from £450, which comprises 6 hours therapy, plus we walk and have lunch together as appropriate.
 Additional costs for food and accommodation are priced individually according to budget.